ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 ## Encryption Certificate [GET]
 {: #encrypt-cert}

 Credit card information must be encrypted before sent to the API.
 Use this endpoint to get an encryption certificate value and id.
 Not necessary for invoice transactions.
+Certificate is valid for 24 hours.

-/partners/v1/certificate?apikey={apikey}&cart_id={cart_id}
+/partners/v1/certificate?apikey={apikey}
 {: .code .red}

 *Polling: No*